SALIK-JAVID/Access-Hub/README.md

 3. Token stored on client
 4. Protected routes validate token
 5. User redirected to intended route after login
+6. admin can search the user by email or name

 This behavior closely mirrors real-world authentication systems used in production apps.

+⚠️ Note:
+The /admin route is currently not protected.
+It is assumed that only authorized administrators will access this panel.
+(This is a deliberate design choice for learning and demonstration.)

 ---